KenKundert/avendesora/README.rst

    use-agent

-That way, you generally only need give your GPG key pass phrase once per login session.
+That way, you generally need to give your GPG key pass phrase less often.
+The agent remembers the passphrase for you for a time.
+So if you use the agent, be sure to also use screen locking so your passwords are secure when you walk away from your computer.

 The ultimate in convenience is to use Gnome Keyring to act as the GPG agent because it allows you to unlock the agent simply by logging in.
 To do so, make